 10. Your Dog Had an Injury in the Past

 Dogs that run outdoors are more likely to get into accidents.
-For indoor dogs, the risk of facing accidents is low.
+For indoor dogs, the risk of facing accidents is low but still possible – your dog can be accidentally kicked or dropped.
 Dogs that are hit by moving cars experience vehicular trauma.
 This type of trauma can result in internal damage that will make a dog have complete withdrawal symptoms.
 The injuries can either be minor or life-threatening.

 In some accidents, dogs experience broken bones, chest injuries, internal bleeding, strained muscles, or head injuries.
 In most cases, such dogs will always fear the unknown.
 Treating vehicular trauma will depend on the type of injury the dog has.
 You should seek medication as fast as possible to ensure that the chances of your dog returning to its usual self are high.